Jenna-P/hello-world/README.md

 # hello-world
-This is my first ""afleveringsopgave" as a datamatiker.
+This is my first "afleveringsopgave" as a datamatiker.